rl1987/trunnel/doc/trunnel.md

 (*This feature might go away in a future version if it doesn't turn out to be useful.)

+### Fields that extend up to a certain point before the end of the structure

+Some data formats have fixed-width fields at the end, and indeterminate-extent fields in the middle.
+For example, you might have an "encrypted message" format where the first 16 bytes are a salt, the last 32 bytes are a message authentication code, and everything in the middle is an encrypted message.
+You can express this in Trunnel with:

+    struct encrypted {
+       u8 salt[16];
+       u8 message[..-32];
+       u8 mac[32];
+    }

+The "..-32" notation means that the array should try to consume everything up to but not including the last 32 bytes of the message.

+You can also use this notation to indicate the extent of a union:

+    struct encrypted {
+       u8 type;
+       union u[type] WITH LENGTH ..-32 {
+          1: u8 bytes[];
+	  2: u8 salt[16];
+	     u8 other_bytes[];
+       }
+       u64 data[4];
+    }

 ## 4. Controlling code generation with options

 Two options are supported in Trunnel right now: